laboratorys/JSON-Tool/README.md

 [link-jh]: https://jsonhandle.sinaapp.com/ "JSON-Handle"

 > [!TIP]
-> Originally created as a V3-compatible alternative to [link-jh] (which lacked V3 support), this project now coexists with [link-jh]'s updated version.
+> Originally created as a V3-compatible alternative to [JSON-Handle][link-jh] (which lacked V3 support), this project now coexists with [JSON-Handle][link-jh]'s updated version.
 Its core functionality is derived from JSON-Handle.
-Special thanks to [link-jh] for inspiring this work.
+Special thanks to [JSON-Handle][link-jh] for inspiring this work.

 ## Features